 With a little patience and by splitting rocks, you are almost certain to find at least some good fossils.
 If the rock you are working on appears unproductive, try another.
 The ammonites are in zones, so once you find a fossiliferous rock, it’s likely to be full of other fossils.

 As at East Cliff (West Bay), the vertical and straight Bridport Sands Formation, displays beds of friable sandstone and hard carbonate cemented sandstone.
 Here, exposures at the base are fossiliferous in places.
-The Bridport Sands show evidence of trace fossils, particularly Thalassinoides and U-shaped worm burrows, indicating very shallow water conditions at the time of deposition.
+The Bridport Sand Formation show evidence of trace fossils, particularly Thalassinoides and U-shaped worm burrows, indicating very shallow water conditions at the time of deposition.
 Other fossils are present in the Bridport Sand but they are certainly not abundant and ammonites are hard to find.

-The overlying Inferior Oolite is not safely accessible in Burton Cliff, but large, fallen blocks are sometimes present on the foreshore, where they have collapsed from the cliff top above.
+The overlying Inferior Oolite is not safely accessible in Burton Cliff but large, fallen blocks are sometimes present on the foreshore, where they have collapsed from the cliff top above.
 In these, almost the full thickness of the unit can be studied.
-Ammonites are quite numerous in the condensed sequence of the Inferior Oolite at Burton Bradstock.
-They are not usually easy to find, though because of limited amounts of the limestone at beach level and because collectors have already taken specimens!
+Ammonites are numerous in the condensed sequence of the Inferior Oolite at Burton Bradstock.
+They are not usually easy to find, though because of limited amounts of the limestone at beach level and because local collectors have already taken specimens!
 They are certainly not as well-preserved as the ammonites of the Liassic clays.

 Burton Cliff is being undercut, as waves more frequently abrade the foot of the cliff, due to the diminishing width of the beach shingle below.
 As a result, rock falls are becoming more commonplace and fatalities have occurred here.